Sleitnick/AeroGameFramework/docs/services.md

 ## Server Events

-You can create and listen to events using the `RegisterEvent`, `ConnectEvent`, and `FireEvent` methods.
+You can create and listen to events using the `RegisterEvent`, `ConnectEvent`, and `Fire` methods.
 All events should always be registered within the `Init` method.
-The `ConnectEvent` and `FireEvent` methods should never be used within an `Init` method.
+The `ConnectEvent` and `Fire` methods should never be used within an `Init` method.

 ```lua
 function MyService:Start()